- Home

 Tell them of us... - about the project website

-Born from my final major project (FMP) on my Master of Arts (MA) Photography degree with Falmouth University , this website is a continuation of that FMP and is intended to honour the Fallen of the First and Second World Wars, and the British and Commonwealth soldiers who have made the ultimate sacrifice since.
-The site is intended to respectfully honour the courage and sacrifice of the Fallen, not in any way to glorify or justify war or to make political statement.
+Born from my final major project (FMP) on my Master of Arts (MA) Photography degree with Falmouth University , this website is a continuation of that FMP and is intended to honour the Fallen of the First and Second World Wars, and the British and Commonwealth servicemen and women who have made the ultimate sacrifice since.

 The website will be a continually growing website, with new content and new sections added periodically.
 My intention is to have a page per cemetery or memorial visited, with possible pages dedicated to specific operations or campaigns, for example Op.
 INFATUATE - Walcheren 1944, Op.
 MARKET GARDEN - Arnhem September 1944, The Battle of Britain.